 Should I create intents to capture common ways that customers state affirmative (yes, yes please, sure, I would like that…) and negative (no, no thank you, not at this time, I don’t think so…) ?

-Answer: It is generally not advised to create an affirmative/negative intent for a conversation, as the intent is but an affirmation or negation of the intent contained in the preceding agent question.
-Hence the affirmatives/negatives could envelope a variety of intents.
+Answer: It is rarely advised to create an affirmative/negative intent for a conversation, as the intent is but an affirmation or negation of the intent contained in the preceding agent question.
+Hence, the affirmatives/negatives could envelope a variety of intents.
 Our model currently does not process the preceding context when rendering a prediction on a particular consumer message.
 Instead, consider simpler and safer ways to capture affirmation and negation by, for example, using pattern matching or button selection.
 In a controlled situation, like an anticipated consumer response to a bot yes/no question, this should be quite effective.